WebAssembly/spec/spectec/test-prose/TEST.md

 - the global type gt matches the global type gt.

 Tabletype_sub
-- the table type lim_1 matches the table type lim_2 if and only if:
+- the table type lim_1 matches the table type lim_2 if:
   - the limits lim_1 matches the limits lim_2.

 Memtype_sub
-- the memory type lim_1 matches the memory type lim_2 if and only if:
+- the memory type lim_1 matches the memory type lim_2 if:
   - the limits lim_1 matches the limits lim_2.

 Externtype_sub
-- the external type externtype_u0 matches the external type externtype_u1 if and only if:
+- the external type externtype_u0 matches the external type externtype_u1 if:
   - Either:
     - externtype_u0 is (FUNC ft_1).
     - externtype_u1 is (FUNC ft_2).